Looking for Syria options, U.S. remains cool to using force

 The White House is beginning to take a new look at options in Syria, a process that could take several weeks, U.S. officials have said.

-But spokesman Jay Carney suggested Obama is sceptical about any proposed step that draws the United States into the Syrian civil war, an outcome Obama has studiously avoided.
+But spokesman Jay Carney suggested Obama is skeptical about any proposed step that draws the United States into the Syrian civil war, an outcome Obama has studiously avoided.

 "We have to examine what the alternatives some might be proposing are, and whether they're in our national security interests, and whether a desire to do something about it could lead us, the United States, to take action that can produce the kind of unintended consequences we've seen in the past," Carney told a news briefing.